 Proposal No. 1: Election of Class II Directors.
 The election of Class II directors requires a plurality of the voting power of the shares present virtually or represented by proxy at the annual meeting and entitled to vote on the election of directors.
 This means that the three nominees for Class II director receiving the highest number of "FOR" votes will be elected as Class II directors.
-You may vote (i) "FOR" for each director nominee or (ii) "WITHHOLD" for each director nominees detected as class II directors to be elected, and the outcome of this proposal will be determined by a plurality vote, shares voted "WITHHOLD" will have no legal effect on the outcome of the proposal.
+You may vote (i) "FOR" for each director nominee or (ii) "WITHHOLD" for each director nominee.
+Because this is an uncontested election where the number of nominees equals the number of directors to be elected, and the outcome of this proposal will be determined by a plurality vote, shares voted "WITHHOLD" will have no legal effect on the outcome of the proposal.
+Broker non-votes will not affect the outcome of this proposal.